Springerle/py-generic-project/docs/usage.rst

     python -m $(./setup.py --name | tr -- - _) --help

-On *Windows*, please install :ref:`Babun <babun>` to be able to use the same procedures as on a POSIX system – the installtion is easy and painless.
+On *Windows*, please install :ref:`Babun <babun>` to be able to use the same procedures as on a POSIX system – the installation process is easy and painless.

 .. _`~/.cookiecutterrc`: https://github.com/jhermann/ruby-slippers/blob/master/home/.cookiecutterrc